-The effect of disturbing CT contributions can be eliminated with the use of basis sets that do not include diffuse functions, with the disadvantage of less accurate interaction energies.
-On panel C of Figure 3, the curves obtained for the π - π state of $[(Pyr)2]$ with the cc-pVDZ basis set are shown, and the PAO technique is indeed found to perform excellently in this non-diffuse basis.
+The validity of the two-state model is often broader if the basis set does not include diffuse functions since Rydberg and Charge Transfer (CT) states are pushed to higher energies.
+This choice makes the study of the valence excited states possible with the disadvantage of less accurate interaction energies.
+In panel C of Figure 3, the curves obtained for the π - π state of $[(Pyr)2]$ with the cc-pVDZ basis set are shown, and the PAO technique is indeed found to perform excellently in this non-diffuse basis.
 Note, however, that the truncation based on the SPADE localization also gives an attractive, although less accurate potential curve for this state.
 This proper behavior can be explained by the small overlap of the active fragment orbitals with the environment, even at short distances.

-Also for the pair of $\pi - \pi^$ excited states of the [Cyt-Ura] complex shown on Panel

-D of Figure 3, this truncation method predicts bound configurations, but the interaction energy and the equilibrium distance are significantly under- and overestimated, respectively.
+Also for the pair of $\pi - \pi^$ excited states of the [Cyt-Ura] complex shown in Panel D of Figure 3, the SPADE method predicts bound configurations, but the interaction energy and the equilibrium distance are significantly under- and overestimated, respectively.
 Compared to these curves, the PAO approach brings a clear improvement yet again and a satisfactory agreement with the reference calculations.
-Note that in this example the interaction of the two states via excitonic couplings is also included in the embedding models using the scheme described in Ref.
-16 (see the Supporting Information for more details).